mdxdesigneng/MDXeMotion/PlatformMiddleware/Java/README.md

    EffectorInterface.jave - forms json output messages sent to the platform

    SingleWatcher.java - thread run in the effectorInterface class to support passive listeners to the output data

+   See middleware.pdf in the docs directory for a diagrammatic representation of the overall architecture. chairGeometry.pdf shows how variables used in the transform code relate to the chair geometry